henrysevern/django_recipe_app/README.md

 # Recipe cards
 > image
 - Recipe cards is a interactive application for your recipes!
 Store all your favourite recipes in one place for quick and easy access without having to search through countless recipe books!
 Create, edit and view all your recipes as well as viewing others on the app.
 Other users can intereact by liking and commenting, some people might even offer you tips to improve on your own recipes!
+The target audience of the app is for people who love cooking, sometimes cooking enthusiast's like myself, have recipes scattered through many books and is affective at keeping them all in one place!

 ## Features
 ### Home page